WPamc/DebiCheck-Collections/README.md

 ## Configuration

-Create an `appsettings.json` file inside the `DbConnection` directory.
+Create an `appsettings.json` file inside the `PAMC.DatabaseConnection` directory.
 It provides the database connection and the path to the SQL query files used by the applications.
 Example:

 ```json
 {